 Sialadenitis is an often serious salivary gland infection.
-Staphylococcus, Haemophilus influenzae, streptococcus or anaerobic bacteria are normally the cause.
+Staphylococcus, Haemophilus influenza, streptococcus or anaerobic bacteria are normally the cause.
 This condition is typical among elderly people who have salivary gland stones.
 However, babies can develop sialadenitis throughout the first few weeks of their life.
 If not treated properly, sialadenitis can become a severe infection.

 Sialolithiasis is a condition where small salivary stones form in the glands.
 These stones are named sialoliths.
 They are made of calcium.
 Some stones do not cause any symptoms, but some of them can block the ducts.
-This may cause blocked salivary gland.
+This may cause a blocked salivary gland.
 The saliva flow is partly or fully stopped.
 The gland may enlarge, and an infection can occur.

 Salivary gland cancer - Tumors ordinarily appear as painless enlargements in one of your salivary glands.
 Cancerous tumours usually grow quickly,.
 They may or may not be severe, but sometimes they cause loss of mobility in the damaged side of the face.

 Excessive saliva - Excessive saliva is also known as hypersalivation.
 This condition makes your salivary glands produce more spit than normal.
 If the increased amount of saliva begins to accumulate, it may start to drip out of your mouth involuntarily.
 With some older children and adults, drooling may be a sign of this condition.

 Sialadenitis is a bacterial infection of the salivary gland; usually the parotid gland.
 This infection may occur when the duct into the mouth is blocked.
 Sialadenitis forms a sore lump in the gland and causes bad-tasting fluid to flow into your mouth.